gitter-badger/exposomics/README.md

 We’re inviting the community to design microapps and write extensions to the [doc.ai](https://doc.ai/) exposomic module.
 Along with great prizes in $NRN (Neuron Tokens) the best extensions will be integrated into the [doc.ai](https://doc.ai/) solution that performs deep learning computations to improve health outcomes and accelerate scientific research.

+## We are opening to Developers!
+Don't miss our first DevOps meeting led by our team and Jeremy Howard in San Francisco on March 21st.
+More and registrations here: https://medium.com/@_doc_ai/were-opening-to-developers-9554015b3684

 **Make your mark, it's happening now**
 ## [REGISTER HERE!](https://goo.gl/forms/nz7YyYDi4mnir2At2)